-- (9) The Finanstilsynet shares the reasons given in ESMA's measures that the existing applicable regulatory requirements under Union law, which have not changed since the adoption of ESMA's measures, do not address the concern.
-The Finanstilsynet also considers that improved supervision or enforcement of the existing requirements would not better address the concern identified.
-In particular, the Finanstilsynet informed ESMA that it has taken into account the supervisory and enforcement experiences of other NCAs as referred to in ESMA's measures and that its supervisory practices take into account the relevant guidance provided by ESMA, including the 'Opinion on MiFID practices for firms selling complex products' (9), the 'Opinion on structured complex products - good practices for product governance arrangements' (10) and the 'Joint Position of the European Supervisory Authorities on manufacturers' product oversight and governance processes' (11).
-Nonetheless, the Finanstilsynet considers that the significant investor protection concern continues to exist.
-Moreover, the Finanstilsynet shares the analysis on proportionality in ESMA's measures and, in particular, has concluded that the national measures are proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants.
-In the case of one-off costs, the Finanstilsynet considers that, as the national measures are the same as ESMA's measures, any one-off costs that may be incurred by product providers to comply with the national measures are likely to be minimal. - (10) The Finanstilsynet considers that the national measures do not have a discriminatory effect on services or activities provided from another Member State as the measures provide for equal treatment of the marketing, distribution or sale of the products regardless of the Member State from which those services or activities are carried out. - (11) Since other NCAs have taken or plan to take similar national measures to consistently address the significant investor protection concern, the Finanstilsynet considers that other Member States are not significantly affected by its measures.
-The Finanstilsynet has also notified ESMA and the other NCAs of the national measures not less than one month before they are intended to take effect. - (12) The Finanstilsynet considers that the national measures do not pose a serious threat to the orderly functioning and integrity of the national physical agricultural market.
-In particular, the Finanstilsynet considers that the national measures are the same as ESMA's measures and that ESMA consulted the national public bodies competent for the oversight, administration and regulation of physical agricultural markets under Council
+products' (^a), the 'Opinion on structured complex products - good practices for product governance arrangements' (10) and the 'Joint Position of the European Supervisory Authorities on manufacturers' product oversight and governance processes' (11).
+Nonetheless, the MNB considers that the significant investor protection concern continues to exist.

+- (14) Moreover, the MNB shares the analysis on proportionality in ESMA's measures and, in particular, has concluded that the national measures are proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants.
+In the case of one-off costs, the MNB considers that, as the national measures are the same as ESMA's measures, any one-off costs that may be incurred by product providers to comply with the national measures are likely to be minimal. - (15) The MNB considers that the national measures do not have a discriminatory effect on services or activities provided from another Member State as the measures provide for equal treatment of the marketing, distribution or sale of the products regardless of the Member State from which those services or activities are carried out. - (16) Since other NCAs have taken similar national measures to consistently address the significant investor protection concern, the MNB considers that other Member States are not significantly affected by its measures.
+The MNB has also notified ESMA and the other NCAs of the national measures not less than one month before they are intended to take effect. - (17) The MNB considers that the national measures do not pose a serious threat to the orderly functioning and integrity of the national physical agricultural market.
+In particular, the MNB considers that the national measures are the same as ESMA's measures and that ESMA consulted the national public bodies competent for the oversight, administration and regulation of physical agricultural markets under Council Regulation (EC) No 1234/2007 (12).
+None of those bodies raised any objections to ESMA Decisions (EU) 2018/796, (EU) 2018/1636, (EU) 2019/155 or (EU) 2019/679.